Japanese language learning in the Philippines

 Language learning, a seemingly weary task that consumes time and effort, is a piece of work most people don’t take the initiative to start with.
 Although it can be considered as an advantage for people who want to work abroad or work in a company that needs people who speak a second, third or fourth language, learning a language is also beneficial for students who want to study abroad, especially in a country where the people don’t speak a lot of English, where communication barriers will obviously be apparent.

 The Philippines, possibly because of the lack of knowledge about places that offer intensive language learning, is a place with promising alternatives for people who want to learn the Japanese language for further studies or simply for amusement.
-Students who are second-guessing about studying in Japan because of the language or students who are improving their Japanese language abilities before going to Japan, there are a variety of places which offer Japanese lessons for a reasonable price.
+Students who are second-guessing their desire to Study Abroad in Japan because of the language or students who are improving their Japanese language abilities before going to Japan, there are a variety of places which offer Japanese lessons for a reasonable price.

 The Japan Foundation Manila